2004 Oceanian Futsal Championship

 The 2004 OFC Futsal Championship was the fourth edition of the main international futsal tournament of the Oceanian region.
-It took place in Canberra, Australia from July 25 to 29, 2004.
+It took place in Canberra, Australia from 25 to 29 July 2004.

 The tournament also acted as a qualifying tournament for the 2004 FIFA Futsal World Cup in Chinese Taipei.
 Australia won the tournament and qualified for the World Cup.

 Championship

 The six participating teams played each on a single round-robin format.
 The top team of the group, Australia, won the championship and got a ticket to 2004 Futsal World Cup.